-In 2020 and 2016 he was named “Health & Safety Junior of the Year” at the Bar Awards, having also been nominated for the award in 2011.
+Winner in 2020 and 2016 of “Health & Safety Junior of the Year” at the Bar Awards, having also been nominated for the award in 2011.

 Ranked consistently throughout the last decade by legal directories as a leading or “Star Individual” most recently he has been described as being: